-The rise of Artificial Intelligence, particularly ChatGPT, has been prominent in media of late.
-Institutions have been quick to embrace it but not without trepidation, including in educational institutions.
-This paper addresses the possibility of teachers recognising the work of Artificial Intelligence, if, or when, is handed in by students as their work for academic assignments.
-The inquiry method employed by this paper is guided by Bloom's Taxonomy in framing questions that are directed to ChatGPT.
-ChatGPT's output and exchanges are then analysed in terms of the accuracy of the information they convey and discoursal appropriateness of these responses to the questions asked.
-The findings show that ChatGPT is able to produce output that is accurate and appropriate to all of levels in the cognitive domain of Bloom's Taxonomy.
-ChatGPT's ability to provide answers that address questions directed to the discourse type, and include information that are both appropriate to the exchange and context, would make it difficult for teachers to differentiate between Al and human generated output, which leads to concerns challenges in assessing the work handed in by the students in cases where the academic honesty of the students are questionable.
-The findings also highlight concerns relating to authenticity of academic writing by students.
+The rise of artificial intelligence (AI) systems, particularly the chatbot and virtual assistant ChatGPT, has been recently prominent in the media .
+Many organisations, including educational institutions, have been quick to embrace AI but not without trepidation.
+This paper addresses the possibility of teachers recognising the work of AI if or when students hand in their academic assignments.
+Bloom's Taxonomy guides the inquiry method employed in this paper for the framing of questions that are prompted to ChatGPT.
+ChatGPT's output and exchanges are then analysed regarding the accuracy of the information they provide and the discoursal appropriateness of these responses to the questions asked.
+The findings show that ChatGPT can produce output that is accurate and appropriate at all levels of the cognitive domain of Bloom's Taxonomy.
+ChatGPT's ability to provide answers that is both appropriate to the exchange and context, would make it difficult for teachers to differentiate between AI-and human-generated output, which leads to concerns and challenges in assessing students' work, particularly in cases where students' academic writing.

-Keywords: artificial intelligence, ChatGPT, teachers, education, innovative pedagogy, online, open and distance learning, technology
+Keywords: artificial intelligence, ChatGPT, education, innovative pedagogy, online, open and distance learning, teachers, technology